shettykhushimitt-arch/sql_internship_task4/README.md

 Use aggregate functions and grouping to summarize data.

-Aggregate functions are used to perform calculations on a set of rows and return a single value.
+1)Aggregate functions are used to perform calculations on a set of rows and return a single value.

 ->COUNT() : counts rows